kos3150/kos3150/README.md

 # Hi there :joy:

 ## Hello to all the people that helped me along the way!
-### Kim Smock, Student, ASU, Graphic Designer, Web Developer, Creative Director, Media Design Group
+### Kim Smock, Student, ASU, Graphic Designer, Web Developer, Creative Director, Freelance Graphic Design Studio: Media Design Group Inc.
 <!--
 **kos3150/kos3150** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: